iamtgiri/DSA/README.md

 ## ■ Trees

-> Total 47 problems solved so far.

 ---

+## 📊 Summary
+- **Total Problems Solved:** 47

+---

 # ※ Contributing
-This is primarily a personal practice repo, but contributions are welcome!
-Feel free to submit issues or pull requests for improvements.
-Happy coding!
+This repository is primarily for personal practice, but contributions are always welcome!
+Feel free to open issues or submit pull requests with improvements, suggestions or new problem solutions.

+Happy Coding! 🚀